getchip/PocketCHIP-Docs/source/includes/_advanced.md

 Now connect CHIP to your computer with a [micro-USB](https://commons.wikimedia.org/wiki/File:Micro_USB.jpg)->USB-B cable.
 The power LED will illuminate.

 #### Option 1: Flash With NTC Buildroot OS
 Buildroot is a lean operating system, and does not have a package manager to install software.
-You can add additional software before you flash CHIP by [[##Customize buildroot|customizing buildroot]].
+You can add additional software before you flash CHIP by [customizing buildroot](#customize-buildroot).
 To flash CHIP with the buildroot OS:

 ```shell
   cd ~/CHIP-tools
   ./chip-update-firmware.sh
 ```

 During flashing, the terminal will fill with messages.
 If successful, you'll see C.H.I.P. run through a hardware test, with the answers being 'OK'.
 If C.H.I.P. is 'OK', you can remove the jumper wire.
-Here is a [sample successful output](##Buildroot Output).
+Here is a [sample successful output](#buildroot-output).

 #### Option 2: Flash With Debian
 If you want to flash CHIP with the debian OS